I have a sizable tried-and-true cookie recipe file, but I am always eager to discover new ones. Who doesn't love cookies?

 Quinoa has an outer covering that contains a sticky coating known as saponin.
-The saponin gives the seeds a bitter taste, and in fact birds typically do not eat wild or cultivated quinoa for this reason.
+The saponin gives the seeds a bitter taste; birds typically do not eat wild or cultivated quinoa for this reason.
 Most varieties sold in grocery stores have the saponin already removed; however, it is still a good idea to soak or rinse the seeds in cold water before using them in recipes.

 Is Quinoa Good for You?

-It makes a "superfoods" list because of its high protein content that contains all nine essential amino acids.
-For this reason, NASA is considering the growth of it for long space flights in the future.
+It makes a "superfoods" list because of its high protein content, which contains all nine essential amino acids.
+For this reason, NASA is considering growing it for long space flights in the future.

 Quinoa vs. Rice vs. Couscous